-But despite their importance, KYC processes are lengthy, expensive, unpleasant for the customer and – let’s be realistic – easy to bypass for criminals and fraudsters.
+KYC verification is lengthy, expensive, unpleasant for the customer and – let’s be realistic – easy for criminals to bypass.

 What Is KYC Verification?